eisenzopf/redactomatic/README.md

 **Example level definition (JSON)**

 Any number of level definitions may be set.
 By default level keys '1', '2' and '3' are defined.
 The ` --level `option uses the entity list that is found in the relevant matching section.
 Level keys do not need to be numeric.
+You can add as many levels as you want.

 ### redaction-order